chenxy368/MediapipeUnityHumanTracking/README.md

 Major modification:

 1. Change from android+PC to PC.
-Using ZeroMq to send data from python program to Unity.
+Use ZeroMq to send data from python program to Unity.

 2. Remove the Kalman filter in Unity.
 Implement a new Kalman filter with OpenCV in python.